YangSY0628/YangSY0628/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently studying at the University of Macau as a master’s student in Robotics and Autonomous Systems.
+- 🔭 I’m currently working at the University of Macau as research assistant in Robotics and Autonomous Systems.
-- 🌱 I’m currently learning data science and deep learning.
+- 🌱 I’m currently learning robotic simulation and learning.
-- 👯 I’m looking to collaborate on projects related to robotics, AI, and data science.
+- 👯 I’m looking to collaborate on projects related to robotics, AI, and robotic simulation.
 - 🤔 I’m looking for help with advanced machine learning techniques.
 - 💬 Ask me about robotics, AI, and my research projects.
-- 📫 How to reach me: mc445197@um.edu.mo
+- 📫 How to reach me: mc45197@um.edu.mo
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love exploring new technologies and applying them to solve real-world problems!
+- ⚡ I'm a 8a rock climber.